walkerdjack/walkerdjack/README.md

 Hi, I'm Jack Walker.
 I'm a political science pre-doctoral fellow at Yale.
-Visit [my website](https://walkerdjack.github.io) for more information and to get in touch.
+I work in private repositories, but visit [my website](https://walkerdjack.github.io) for more information and to get in touch.